 Combing Out Dead Foliage

-Pampas grass is a vigorous grower and will grow to its maximum height — or close to it — in one season, so cutting it back to the ground won't really limit its size.
+Pampas grass is a vigorous grower and can grow from its roots to its maximum height — or close to it — in one season, so cutting it back to the ground won't really limit its size.
 If you don't have the tools to cut it all the way down, remove the dead foliage from the plant by combing it.